MUzairZahid/Blind-Radar-Signal-Restoration/README.md

 ### 1. Baseline Data Generation

-The **baseline data generator** creates synthetic radar signals with controlled noise (AWGN) and echo artifacts.
-This dataset serves as an initial benchmark for signal restoration models.
+The baseline data generator creates synthetic radar signals with controlled noise in the form of Additive White Gaussian Noise (AWGN) only, providing a structured dataset to benchmark signal restoration models.
 Portions of the baseline dataset generation code are adapted from the following research paper:

 > Jiang, Mengting, et al. "Multilayer Decomposition Denoising Empowered CNN for Radar Signal Modulation Recognition."
 IEEE Access (2024).
 [GitHub Link]